unilight/sheet/README.md

 make
 ```

-## Complete training, decoding and benchmarking
+## Usage

 Same as many speech processing based repositories ([ESPNet](https://github.com/espnet/espnet), [ParallelWaveGAN](https://github.com/kan-bayashi/ParallelWaveGAN), etc.), we formulate our recipes in kaldi-style.
 They can be found in the `egs` folder.

+There are several usages of this toolkit.

+### Training a speech quality predictor with a supported dataset on your own

+You can train your own speech quality predictor using the datasets we support.
+Usually these datasets come with their own test sets, and you can test on these sets after training finishes.
+The starting point of each recipe is the `run.sh` file.
 Please check the detailed usage in each recipe.

+### Zero-shot prediction on multiple benchmarks with your trained model

+Inside each recipe, after the model training is done, you can run zero-shot prediction on other datasets and benchmarks.
+This can be done by running `run_XXX_test.sh` in each recipe.
+They are symbolic links to the scripts in the `egs/BENCHMARKS` folder.

 ## Supported Datasets